SimonRice/SRMonthPicker/README.md

 Then run `pod install` to install the dependencies.

-Alternatively, if you're targeting iOS8 or above, the head version of SRMonthPicker is compatible with [Carthage](https://github.com/Carthage/Carthage) - simply add this to your `Cartfile`:
+Alternatively, if you're targeting iOS8 or above, SRMonthPicker is also compatible with [Carthage](https://github.com/Carthage/Carthage) - simply add this to your `Cartfile`:

 ```
-github "SimonRice/SRMonthPicker" "master"
+github "SimonRice/SRMonthPicker"
 ```

 If you're not using a dependency manager, simply clone this project as a submodule or download the classes in the `SRMonthPicker` directory, and include them in your project.
 Bear in mind this library uses ARC, so you should create a Static Library if your project doesn't.

 If you're using QuickDialog, you may be interested in [QMonthElement](https://github.com/simonrice/QMonthElement), which integrates one of these month pickers into your QuickDialog forms.
-Integrations for XLForm and FXForms are in the works as well.
+Integrations for other form frameworks, such as XLForm and FXForms, are in the works as well.

 ## Usage